DIY Camper Ideas

 That same model of shoe holder can also be of use in the bathroom.
 Just hang it over the side of your shower curtain and use the compartments to hold all your soaps, shampoos and other accessories.
 Easy access without the clutter!

 Anybody who’s been out on the road for a significant length of time knows the importance of having a can for all the garbage that inevitably piles up.
 Rigid plastic models take up a lot of valuable space, however, and aren’t easily packed.
 Luckily, this inventive individual discovered that a collapsible laundry bin works great as a trash can.
 It takes up almost no storage space in its flattened form, freeing up a ton of room for other items essential to your excursion.

 It’s not enough that your camper have enough space to move around in; there’s also the matter of whether you’re actually going to enjoy spending time in there.
 This is an extremely important consideration for travelers who plan on being on the road for weeks or even months at a time, as nothing sours the enjoyment of a trip quite like being forced to spend time in a space that just isn’t livable.

 Stylish Blackout Curtains

 After a long day of fun, all you want to do is return to your camper and sleep straight through to morning.
 That may be difficult, however, if your curtains aren’t set up to block out the waning sun or the light created by surrounding campers.
 Still, blackout curtains can be very bland and sterile, not at all the look most people want in a home away from home.
-Not to worry - by following this easy tip, you can velcro the blackout liner to the outward side of your curtains so that you can still enjoy the design of the inward side.
-Just sew sections of velcro to the top of the liner and the top of the curtain so that you can sleep well in the dark and enjoy the style of your curtains in the light.
+Not to worry, you can Velcro the blackout liner to the outward side of your curtains so that you can still enjoy the design of the inward side.
+Just sew sections of Velcro to the top of the liner and the top of the curtain so that you can sleep well in the dark and enjoy the style of your curtains in the light.